HyunjoonCho/DeepHyperion/README.md

 ## Getting Started ##

 Click [here](./documentation/getting_started.md) to see how to set up DeepHyperion and validate its general functionality by using our pre-configured Docker image.
+You may copy our version to the contatiner to run it without any setup.

 ## Detailed Description ##